dvhdr/launchpad-pro/README.md

 4. Open a command prompt, and navigate to the project directory
 5. Type `vagrant up`, hit enter and grab a beverage of your choice.
 Maybe two - it is building a lovely fresh development machine just for you!

-Note that it does take quite a while to download everything.
 If you have a poor internet connection, ummm, find a better one :)

 # Building
 Once your new "box" is up and running, you can build the app in one of two ways.
 In the spirit of experimentation, we've created a full Eclipse development environment for you to use.
 However, you might prefer to do things on the command line.